bunto/bunto/site/_docs/contributing.md

 permalink: /docs/contributing/
 ---

-So you've got an awesome idea to throw into Jekyll.
+So you've got an awesome idea to throw into Bunto.
 Great!
 Please keep the following in mind:

-* **Use https://talk.jekyllrb.com for non-technical or indirect Jekyll questions that are not bugs.**
+* **Use https://talk.bunto.isc for non-technical or indirect Bunto questions that are not bugs.**
 * **Contributions will not be accepted without tests or necessary documentation updates.**
 * If you're creating a small fix or patch to an existing feature, just a simple test will do.
 Please stay in the confines of the current test suite and use